Sengab-platform/API-docs/source/includes/_templates.md

 Parameter                  | Type         | Description
 ---------------------------|------------- | ------------
-templateID                 | Number       | Defines the template type. templateBody               | Object       | Defines the template body. templateBody.images        | Array        | An array of objects containing images in Base64 and their IDs. templateBody.images.image  | String       | The image represented in Base64.
+template_id                 | Number       | Defines the template type.
+template_body               | Object       | Defines the template body.
+template_body.images        | Array        | An array of objects containing images in Base64 and their IDs. template_body.images.image  | String       | The image represented in Base64.

 ### ENROLL IN A PROJECT
-`templateBody` object, holds the project body.
+`template_body` object, holds the project body.

 Parameter     | Type   | Description
 --------------|--------| -----------------------------------------------
-questionTitle | String | The question that will be shown with the photos. image         | Object | Defines the template body. image.id      | Number | Server-Side generated ID of the image. image.url     | String | URL of the image.
+question_title | String | The question that will be shown with the photos. image         | Object | Defines the template body. image.id      | Number | Server-Side generated ID of the image. image.url     | String | URL of the image.